sparabu/eddie2/PRD.md

   - Dark mode support with custom theming
   - Improved first-time user experience showing the sidebar even when API key is not set
   - Comprehensive UI/UX specifications document
+  - Completely hideable sidebar with toggle button
+  - Redesigned navigation with app logo and title in top bar

 - **Core Functionality**:
   - Chat interface with OpenAI API integration